-- (a) The producer must use Certified Naturally Grown or organically grown seeds, annual seedlings, and planting stock: Except, That,
+- (a) The producer must use Certified Naturally Grown or organically produced seeds, annual seedlings, and planting stock: Except, That,

-- (1) Non-CNG or nonorganically produced, untreated seeds and planting stock may be used to produce an organic crop when an equivalent organically produced variety is not commercially available, Except, That, organically produced or Certified Naturally Grown seed must be used for the production of edible sprouts;
+- (1) Non-CNG or non-organically produced, untreated seeds and planting stock may be used to produce an CNG crop when an equivalent naturally grown variety is not commercially available, Except, That, organically produced or Certified Naturally Grown seed must be used for the production of edible sprouts;

 - (3) Non-CNG annual seedlings may be used to produce a crop when a temporary variance has been granted in accordance with

 205.290(a)(2); (these variances given primarily because of an extreme natural disaster)